Are you looking for ways to measure your weight loss progress? These 10 methods will give you validation that your hard work is paying off.

 Body Fat Calipers

-Body fat calipers are one of my favorite ways to measure fat loss progress.
+Body fat calipers are one of my favorite ways to track fat loss.
 They are cheap and accessible to just about anyone.
-You can buy a cheap pair of calipers for under $10, or you can splurge on the Lange Calipers for several times that.
+You can buy a cheap pair of calipers, or you can splurge on the Lange Calipers for several times that.
 Do a 3 point or 7 point site skin-fold measurement and then enter them into a calculator to get your body fat percentage.

 Typically, I would never recommend a scale for tracking progress.
 The scale can play with your mind and make you want to give up when in actuality you are making great progress in body composition.
 However, the scale does measure weight, and weight is used to calculate lean body mass and fat mass.
 Just use the scale wisely and understand the difference between weight loss and fat loss.